JacksonMcoy/Curso-R/README.md

 9 .`ggplot2:` Elegant Graphics for Data Analysis, Hadley Wickham, Springer, 2009.

 10 .
-An Introduction to Statistical Learning: with applications in R, Gareth James, Trevor Hastie, Robert Tibshirani, Daniel Witten, Springer, 2015
+An Introduction to Statistical Learning: with applications in R, Gareth James, Trevor Hastie, Robert Tibshirani, Daniel Witten, Springer, 2015.

+11 . **Using R for Introductory Statistics**,John Verzani, June 26, 2014 by Chapman and Hall/CRC.

 ### Notas online